Board of Directors

 Board Chair Emeritus

 Emily has served as Chief Advancement Officer at HopeWay since the mental health treatment center opened in 2016.
 In this role, Emily oversees HopeWay’s fundraising and marketing programs.
 Previously, Emily held the position of Director of Advancement at Trinity Episcopal School where she sat on the Senior Administrative Team and managed the Advancement department.
 Emily began her fundraising career at The Peace Center for the Performing Arts in Greenville, SC, eventually becoming Major Gifts Officer at Davidson College, and both Director of Major Gifts and Director of Church Relations for Montreat Conference Center in NC.
-Emily earned her Bachelor of Arts degree at Mary Baldwin College in Staunton, VA and lives in Charlotte with her son and daughter.
+Emily earned her Bachelor of Arts degree at Mary Baldwin College in Staunton, VA.
+She lives in Charlotte, NC, and has two children in college.

 Jill Fromewick, MS, ScD